-Mouse vs trackpad: What are the differences?
+Magic Mouse vs. Magic Trackpad: What are the differences?

-The most obvious difference between the Magic Mouse and the Magic Trackpad is ... well ... one is a mouse and the other is a trackpad.
+The most obvious difference between the Magic Mouse and the Magic Trackpad is ... well ... one is a mouse, and the other is a trackpad.
 With the mouse, you rest your hand on the curved surface and move your arm around to move the pointer up, down, to the left, and to the right.
 With the Magic Trackpad, you move the pointer around by swiping with one finger on the surface.

 When considering which pointer peripheral you should have for your computing needs, think about how much space you have.
 Do you have room for a trackpad that is about 6 inches wide by 4.5 inches deep?
 If not, the Magic Mouse is better.
 Do you suffer from finger cramping when using a mouse, especially the pinky finger?
 A trackpad solves that stationary finger issue.

 |Magic Mouse 2

 |Use while charging

 |Force Touch support

-Arm saving vs space saving
+Magic Mouse vs. Magic Trackpad: Arm saving vs. space saving

 Plus, the Magic Mouse is more portable.
-You can lift it with the same hand you navigate with, move it to a different surface, and continue clicking without missing a beat.
+You can lift it with the same hand you navigate, move it to a different surface, and continue clicking without missing a beat.
 You can shove it in your back pocket and take it with you on the go.
 The Magic Trackpad is a little too big to lift with one hand easily, and it definitely doesn't fit in your back pocket.

-The Magic Mouse and Magic Trackpad both support almost all of the same gestures, like swiping between pages and full apps, scrolling with one finger, and double-tapping to access Mission Control.
+The Magic Mouse and Magic Trackpad support almost all of the same gestures, like swiping between pages and full apps, scrolling with one finger, and double-tapping to access Mission Control.

 The Magic Trackpad, however, has a couple more cool gestures, like pinch-to-zoom and image rotating.

 The Magic Trackpad also supports Force Touch, which is sort of like 3D Touch on an iPhone.
-You click on the trackpad surface, and then press down.
+You click on the trackpad surface and then press down.
 You'll feel a second sort of click when it's been triggered.

-Force Touch only accesses Quick Look and Look Up, which are nice additions, but not overly helpful on Mac.
+Force Touch only accesses Quick Look and Look Up, which are nice additions but not overly helpful on Mac.
 Again, like 3D Touch on the Home screen, it's nice, but not anything that totally changes the way you use your Mac.

 If you're buying a desktop Mac, and price matters the most, the Magic Mouse is a no-brainer.
 It comes with every Mac desktop.
 A Magic Trackpad will cost an additional $50.
 If you want both the Magic Trackpad and Magic Mouse, you'll pay a total of $129 for both.
 That's if you're buying a new Mac desktop.

-If you're buying a Mac laptop or already have a desktop, the price of both goes up, but the Magic Trackpad is still more expensive than the Magic Mouse, and getting either in Space Gray will set you back and additional $20.
+If you're buying a Mac laptop or already have a desktop, the price of both goes up, but the Magic Trackpad is still more expensive than the Magic Mouse, and getting either in Space Gray will set you back an additional $20.

 If your wallet is thin and saving money is your top priority, the Magic Mouse is the better priced of the two, especially if you're buying a Mac desktop because the price is zero extra dollars.

-Charging while working
+Magic Mouse vs. Magic Trackpad: Charging while working

-The Magic Mouse and Magic Trackpad are both ideal on Mac because they support certain gestures that no other mouse or trackpad support.
+The Magic Mouse and Magic Trackpad are ideal on Mac because they support certain gestures that no other mouse or trackpad support.
 Either one is going to make you happy.

 If you can spare the 6 x 4.5 inches on your desktop, the Magic Trackpad offers a more comfortable and versatile experience.

-If you don't have the space, or you're a mouse click traditionalist, the Magic Mouse is specially designed for the Mac and has many of the same useful gestures as the Magic Trackpad.
+If you don't have space, or you're a mouse click traditionalist, the Magic Mouse is specially designed for the Mac and has many of the same useful gestures as the Magic Trackpad.